mwweissmann/ocaml-json-pointer/README.md

 The json-pointer library is written by [Markus Weissmann](http://www.mweissmann.de).

-The source-code of stdint is available under the MIT license.
+The source-code of ocaml-json-pointer is available under the MIT license.